e2tha-e/template-engine-comparison/README.md

 These are a series of tests benchmarking the
 <a href="https://github.com/electric-eloquence/feplet" target="_blank">Feplet</a>
 and Handlebars JavaScript template engines.
-They both use the Mustache template engine as a starting point, and extend it with the ability to submit data parameters to partials, along with some additional modifications great and small.
+They both use the Mustache template standard as a starting point, and extend it with the ability to submit data parameters to partials, along with some additional modifications great and small.
 In the benchmarking of Feplet, we also want to ensure that the functionally programmed package does not significantly underperform its